Craniosacral therapy: History

+CST was invented by John Upledger, as an offshoot of cranial osteopathy.
 From 1975 to 1983, Upledger and neurophysiologist and histologist Ernest W. Retzlaff worked at Michigan State University as clinical researchers and professors.
 They assembled a research team to investigate the purported pulse and further study Sutherland's theory of cranial bone movement.
-Later independent reviews of these studies concluded that they presented no good evidence for the effectiveness of craniosacral therapy or the existence of the proposed cranial bone movement.
+Later, independent reviews of these studies concluded that they presented no good evidence for the effectiveness of craniosacral therapy or the existence of the proposed cranial bone movement.

 Conceptual basis

 Practitioners of both cranial osteopathy and CST assert that there are small, rhythmic motions of the cranial bones attributed to cerebrospinal fluid pressure or arterial pressure.
 The premise of CST is that palpation of the cranium can be used to detect this rhythmic movement of the cranial bones and selective pressures may be used to manipulate the cranial bones to achieve a therapeutic result.
 However, there is no evidence that the bones of the human skull can be moved by such manipulations.

 The fundamental concepts of cranial osteopathy and CST are inconsistent with the human skull, brain, and spine's known anatomy and physiology.
 Edzard Ernst has written "to anyone understanding a bit of physiology, anatomy etc. [CST] looks like pure nonsense."

 In common with many other varieties of alternative medicine, CST practitioners believe all illness is caused by energy or fluid blockages which can be released by physical manipulation.
 They believe that the bones of the skull move in a rhythmic pattern which they can detect and correct.

 The therapist lightly palpates the patient's body, and focuses intently on the communicated movements.
 A practitioner's feeling of being in tune with a patient is described as entrainment.